LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 ## Showing Photos in Search and Property Detail

-Finally in this lesson, we need to actually return the thumbnails in two API endpoints: search results and individual property.
+Finally, in this lesson, we need to actually return the thumbnails in two API endpoints: search results and individual property.

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php